We will be posting and answering Frequently Asked Questions about topics related to hereditary breast and ovarian cancer.

 Cancer is a complicated disease.
 And hereditary cancers are different than other cancers.
 Many articles about cancer are not focused on hereditary cancers.
 It can be confusing determining which facts apply to you.
 We will be posting and answering Frequently Asked Questions about topics related to hereditary breast and ovarian cancer.
 Check back frequently for more questions and answers.

 Below is the list of questions, you can click on each to read the answers or scroll down to review the entire list.

-Before taking a genetic test such for cancer risk such as a BRCA test, it is recommended that you speak with an expert who specializes in cancer genetics.
+Genetics is a rapidly changing and improving area of medicine.
+Before taking a genetic test to learn if you are at high risk for cancer risk, it is recommended that you speak with an expert who specializes in cancer genetics.
+This is the best way to make sure that you receive the most up-to-date information in order to make informed medical decisions.
 They will evaluate your family medical history and assure the proper test is ordered and results are interpreted correctly.
-Sometimes genetic testing is more informative if someone else in the family tests first before you.
 A genetics expert will be able to determine the best person in your family to have testing.

 It is difficult to make an informed decision about genetic testing unless you receive up-to-date and credible information from an expert.
 A genetic expert will not try to talk you into or out of genetic testing but will look at your family history and educate you about your cancer risk and risk-management options.
 Once you understand your risks and options, the decision to undergo genetic testing is up to you.
 You can find a genetics expert through the finding experts section of our website.